melissakipp/melissakipp/README.md

 **Current Task:**
 - ~~Launch Portfolio~~
+- Using Vagrant and Ansible for my upcoming projects.
 - Add more projects to website and profiles.
 - 2021 Goals: Contribute to my first Open Source projects